sakuli/Docs/content/enterprise_features/omd.md

 # OMD / Gearman Forwarder

-Install the forwarder to your project with:
+Add the forwarder using the [assistant](/docs/enterprise/#assisted-setup) or configure it manually:

 {{<highlight bash>}}
 npm i @sakuli/forwarder-gearman